quintel/documentation/docs/main/flexibility.md

 * Inflexible (baseload):
   * Final gas demand in sectors
   * Gas used in dispatchable power plants and heat boilers for district heating
+  * Export of natural gas (flat curve; constant export of gas to balance yearly production of gas)
-  * Export of gas (flat curve; constant export of gas to balance yearly production of gas)
+  * Export of green gas (flat curve; constant export of gas to balance yearly production of gas)
   * Distribution losses
 * Flexible:
   * Gas entering storage (in the ETM, gas is automatically buffered throughout the year)
+  * Export of natural gas (backup)
+  * Export of green gas (backup)

 ### Hydrogen